noam76/SlicyWeb/docs/03-development/CHANGE_VERIFICATION_CHECKLIST.md

 ## 6.5

-Does Wichy files explication.txt require an update?
+Does SlicyWeb files explication.txt require an update?

 ```text
 [ ] Yes